-kurimanzutto presents Gabriel Orozco’s most recent work produced after a series of trips made early 2009 to the natural reserves and biospheres in Puebla, San Luis Potosí, Querétaro and Oaxaca in México.
+kurimanzutto presents Gabriel Orozco’s most recent work produced after a series of trips the artist made in early 2009 to the natural reserves and biospheres of Puebla, San Luis Potosí, Querétaro, and Oaxaca in Mexico.

-For this exhibition, Orozco has intervened the remnants of desert plants using golden leaf, plaster, graphite, wooden structures and volcanic rocks.
-These elements gathered result in a re-constructed and re-composed landscape at the gallery.
-In this temporary inhabitable landscape, nature and human order reveal at once, yet the natural forms become enhanced instead of being modified.
+For this exhibition, Orozco has intervened the remnants of desert plants using golden leaf, plaster, graphite, wooden structures, and volcanic rocks.
+These elements gathered in the gallery produce a re-constructed and re-composed landscape.
+In this temporary inhabitable landscape, nature and human order reveal at once; with the natural becoming enhanced instead modified.

 All the vernacular species presented were found dry and collected from different locations throughout Mexico.
-Among the vegetal types that could be seen at the exhibition are the “patas de elefante” (elephant’s feet), Beaucarnea gracilis, which could live over thousand years and whose stem accumulates large amounts of water to face the drought, acquiring the appearance and composition of a sponge when it dries, “nopaleras”, all these from Puebla; tumbleweeds from the desert in Matehuala, San Luis Potosí and Querétaro; and “quiotes”, maguey’s stems and flowers from the south coast in Oaxaca.
-Once “patas de elefante” die, they get cut and burnt.
-This activity constitutes an ancient Mesoamerican technique named “roza-tumba-quema” in which carbonized matter is used to increase soil’s fertility.
+Among the vegetal species exhibited are: Beaucarnea gracilis, a tree colloquially known in Mexico as pata de elefante (elephant leg), capable of living over a thousand years and whose thick trunk accumulates large amounts of water to face drought and, once it dries, acquires the aspect and composition of a sponge; nopaleras, tumbleweed from the deserts in Matehuala, San Luis Potosí, and Querétaro; quiotes, maguey's flower stalk from the south coast in Oaxaca.
+Once patas de elefantes die, they are cut and burnt through an ancient Mesoamerican technique named roza-tumba-quema in which the carbonized remains of plants are spread as natural soil fertilizer.

-The region of Tehuacán valley, also known as Sierra Mixteca, is where the biggest Mexican mountain chains–Sierra Madre Oriental, Neovolcanic Axis and Sierra Madre del Sur– join.
-About 200 million years ago this area was covered by the sea, as two thirds of current Mexico’s solid land were.
-The similarities between cactus’ structures and fibers and those of coral reefs are remarkable.
+The region of Tehuacán valley, also known as Sierra Mixteca, is where the largest Mexican mountain ranges –Sierra Madre Oriental, Transvolcanic Belt, and Sierra Madre del Sur– join and “knot”.
+About 200 million years ago, this area was covered by the sea, as were two thirds of the current Mexican territory.
+The similarities between the structure of the cactaceae (cacti) and coral reefs are remarkable.